USAS and CAPPS Financials Invoice Number Field Requirements

 Agencies have a responsibility to keep confidential information private.
 Data items described in Business and Commerce Code, Section 521.002 must not be entered into a field not specifically created for that information unless explicitly allowed by Comptroller’s office policy.
 Disallowed data includes:

-Note: Under no circumstances should agencies enter into the USAS or CAPPS Financials INVOICE NUMBER and DESCRIPTION fields confidential or sensitive information such as complete or partial Social Security numbers or any other information covered by the PHI prohibition.
+Note: Under no circumstances should agencies enter into the USAS or CAPPS Financials INVOICE NUMBER or DESCRIPTION fields confidential or sensitive information such as complete or partial Social Security numbers or any other information covered by the PHI prohibition.

 Protected Health Information Prohibition